OctopusDeploy/blog/blog/2021-09/workato-connector/index.md

 Workato is a flexible and powerful integration platform and you can build endless workflows to suit your team's needs.
 The following are two examples of what's possible, and we're keen to see this used in real world environments.

-### Example: Notify Slack channel when events raised from Octopus Deploy
+### Example: Notify a Slack channel when events occur in Octopus Deploy

 A workflow used frequently by customers is to notify a Slack channel when a particular event occurs in Octopus Deploy:

 ![](octopus-deploy-and-slack.png)

 This is achieved through the new subscription event trigger that responds to real-time events raised by Octopus Deploy.
-When this occurs, a Slack channel is notified with details of the event (e.g. new deployment created).
+When this occurs, a Slack channel is notified with details of the event (for example, new deployment created).

 ### Example:Approval in ServiceNow; Build with Jenkins; Deploy with Octopus Deploy